fastapi/fastapi/docs/tutorial/sql-databases.md

 ## Alternative DB session with middleware

-If you can't use dependencies with `yield`, for example, if you are not using **Python 3.7** and can't install the "backports" mentioned above for **Python 3.6**, you can set up the session in a "middleware" in a similar way.
+If you can't use dependencies with `yield` -- for example, if you are not using **Python 3.7** and can't install the "backports" mentioned above for **Python 3.6** -- you can set up the session in a "middleware" in a similar way.

-A "middleware" is a function that is always executed for each request, and have code before and after the request.
+A "middleware" is basically a function that is always executed for each request, with some code executed before, and some code executed after the endpoint function.

 ### Create a middleware